davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 ### Comparisons with steady-state heat flow

-These depth constraints derived from xenolith geothermobarometry can be compared to surface heat-flow and seismic constraints on the regional geotherm.
+These depth constraints derived from xenolith thermobarometry can be compared to surface heat-flow and seismic constraints on the regional geotherm.